 I can hardly garden myself anymore because of a back problem and still, there are several possibilities for me to grow plants for the dyeing process.

-When I was still living in the Netherlands (I live in Spain now) there was a public herb garden close by in my village with a tremendous explanation about all the features of plants.
+When I was living in the Netherlands (I live in Spain now) there was a public herb garden close by in my village with a tremendous explanation about all the features of plants.
 This has been a great help in my discovery of their potential.

-Until 1850 the only way to dye fabric was using plants.
+Until 1850 the only way to dye fabric was by using plants.
 The old textile workers didn’t write their recipes down because of the competition, which is a pity of course.